benbucksch/jscollection/README.md

 ##### `subtractColl(collBase, collSubtract)`
   * operator -
+  * [Set difference](http://en.wikipedia.org/wiki/Set_difference)
   * Returns a collection that contains all values from collBase, apart from those in collSubtract.
-  * [Set difference](http://en.wikipedia.org/wiki/Set_difference)
   * @param collBase {Collection}
   * @param collSubtract {Collection}
   * @returns {Collection} Preserves order of collBase.

 ##### `inCommonColl(coll1, coll2)`
   * operator &
+  * [Intersection](http://en.wikipedia.org/wiki/Intersection_(set_theory))
   * Returns a collection that contains all values that are contained in *both* coll1 and coll1.
-  * [Intersection](http://en.wikipedia.org/wiki/Intersection_(set_theory))
   * @param coll1 {Collection}
   * @param coll2 {Collection}
   * @returns {Collection} Does not preserve order.

 ##### `notInCommonColl(coll1, coll2)`
   * operator xor
+  * [Symmetric difference](http://en.wikipedia.org/wiki/Symmetric_difference)
   * Returns a collection that contains all values that are contained only in coll1 or coll2, but not in both.
-  * [Symmetric difference](http://en.wikipedia.org/wiki/Symmetric_difference)
   * @param coll1 {Collection}
   * @param coll2 {Collection}
   * @returns {Collection} Does not preserve order.

 ##### `sortColl(coll, sortFunc)`
   * Returns a new collection that is sorted based on the |sortFunc|.
+  * TODO
   * @param coll {Collection}
   * @param sortFunc(a {Item}, b {Item}) returns {Boolean} a > b
   * @returns {Collection}